Table of Contents

 As with all antiarrhythmic drugs, there is always a risk of arrhythmias with adenosine administration.
 Other conditions that may occur include atrial premature contraction, atrial fibrillation, and block.
 Additionally, there is an increased risk of facial flushing, headache, dizziness, disturbances of the gastrointestinal tract and dyspnea, paresthesia, numbness, and discomfort in the extremities.

 Magnesium and Potassium Salts

 In a patient with acute myocardial infarction (MI), the occurrence of hypokalemia and hypomagnesemia are risk factors for ventricular arrhythmia.
 The incidence of ventricular arrhythmia doubles in patients with hypokalemia.
 A magnesium/potassium supplement acts as a prophylaxis to prevent the occurrence of arrhythmia in patients with MI.

 The successful correction of hypokalemia depends on the correction of hypomagnesemia.
 American College of Cardiology guidelines indicate that magnesium levels should be maintained above 2 mg/dl and potassium levels should be above 4 mg/ml.

 There are 2 types of cholinergic receptors: muscarinic and nicotinic.
 Acetylcholine, which is released from the vagal nerve ending, is responsible for deceleration of the heart, which in turn leads to bradycardia.
 Bradycardia is itself a significant risk factor for the occurrence of arrhythmia.
 Atropine acts as a competitive antagonist of acetylcholine at the level of the muscarinic receptors.
 No effect occurs in the nicotinic receptor.

 Adverse and side effects

-The side effects include all muscarinic receptor blocker side effects, such as dry mouth and gastrointestinal disturbances.
-They are reviewed in detail elsewhere.
+Side effects include all muscarinic receptor blocker side effects, such as dry mouth and gastrointestinal disturbances.